Fatsoma/ticket_allocation_coding_test/README.md

 Your submission must be your own work.

+### Languages and frameworks

+For reference, here at Fatsoma we primarily develop using ruby and golang.
+However feel free to solve this in whatever you feel comfortable with.

+We are mainly looking for clean, well architected, tested code that highlights your skillset and shows technical proficiency.

+### Database

+Included is an SQL dump from PostgreSQL.
+It is not required to use this but should be helpful.

+PostgreSQL has all the functionality required for satisfying this problem set, with some modern additions (post 9.5) that may be of interest.
+You may choose to use a different database engine that satisfies the requirements of this problem.

+---

 ## Problem definition

 The following three routes need to be built to enable allocating of ticket